Porges/ways-to-play/src/games/hazard/index.md

 - 9 is nicked by 9, outs on 2, 3, 11, or 12

 Any other result establishes the **chance**.
 The player then rolls the dice repeatedly until they either roll the chance again, in which case they win, or roll the main, when they lose.

+If a player wins they are paid their stake by those who bet against them; if they lose their stake is lost.

 ## Analysis